hydroshare/hs_data_services/README.md

 $ sudo docker-compose up -d
 ```

-By default, all services will be exposed locally on port 8000.
+By default, all services will be exposed locally on port 8000 and static files will be located in /static/his/.

 ##### Post-Installation steps: